 The Federal Government has responsibility for taxation settings and policy which influence housing affordability.
-In the past the Federal Government has provided specific stimulus programs to fund affordable housing.
+The Federal Government also provides specific stimulus programs and structured finance to fund affordable housing.

 The State Government has primary responsibility for funding affordable housing.
 It is also the largest social housing landlord with more than 65,000 public housing dwellings.
 The recently established Homes Victoria, which sits within the Department of Families, Fairness and Housing, is responsible for the management of the social housing system in Victoria.